Navigating High-Conflict Divorce

-Navigating a divorce is never easy, but when you are separating from a high-conflict personality—someone who may have narcissistic or borderline traits—the landscape changes entirely.
+Navigating a divorce is never easy.
+But when you are separating from a high-conflict personality — someone who may have narcissistic or borderline traits — the landscape changes entirely.

 Co-Parenting vs. Parallel Parenting